andrearebora/carbonvideo/README.md

 # carbonvideo
-carbonvideo is a tool created to search video, users, and channels on YouTube.
+Carbonvideo is a tool created to search video, users, and channels on YouTube.
 # Instructions
-Run "pip install -r requirements.txt" before launching the tool.
+Run 'pip install -r requirements.txt' before launching the tool.
-Run carbonvideo with "python carbonvideo.py"
+Run carbonvideo with 'python carbonvideo.py'